tkragholm/sas7bdat-parser-rs/benchmarks/README.md

 benchmarks/run_csharp.sh tests/data_AHS2013/omov.sas7bdat
 ```

-`run_csharp.sh` restores packages using the local feed defined in
+`run_csharp.sh` restores any framework dependencies, builds the local library if
-`NuGet.Config`, primes a self-contained cache under `benchmarks/.nuget/`, builds
-the harness when necessary, and then runs the benchmark.
-The program reports
+needed, and then runs the benchmark.
+The program reports total rows, column
-total rows, column count, and elapsed time in milliseconds.
+count, and elapsed time in milliseconds.

 ### Additional Benchmarks